kolov/notipy/README.md

 [JNotify](http://jnotify.sourceforge.net/) didn't work ot of the box on the raspberry Pi, so this is basically a clone of JNotify with some shanges:
  - Got rid of the makefile, plain Maven build.
+ - No separate CVS modules, on project
+ - Native Library backaged in Jar and loaded automatically
  - Doesn't detect the OS, operation mode is controlled explicitely
- - An OS-neutral ineficient implementation for developen (e.g. develop on Mac, deploy on the Pi)
+ - An OS-neutral ineficient implementation for development (e.g. develop on Mac, deploy on the Pi)

 Usage
 ======